NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Collaborative research grants

+- _CNRS AMORCE_ project GWGSC, L2IT, Toulouse, France, 2024 (in collaboration with Univ. of Glasgow; role: PI) [collaborative research fundings, tot. €10000 for 1 year]
 - _Plan Nationaux de l'INSU_, L2IT, Toulouse, France, 2023 (in collaboration with IRAP, CPPM, CPT, ARTEMIS; role: PI) [fundings for the summer school _MaNiTou_, tot. €8000]
 - _Écoles thematiques du CNRS_, L2IT, Toulouse, France, 2023 (in collaboration with IRAP, CPPM, CPT, ARTEMIS; role: PI) [fundings for the summer school _MaNiTou_, tot. €5500]
 - _CNRS MITI Project LIROCOS_, L2IT, Toulouse, France, 2022 (in collaboration with APC, CEA and CNES; role: PI) [collaborative research fundings, tot. €50000 for 2 years]